 GIS items exist in various places—on your local computer, on the organization's network, in databases, in portals, and in ArcGIS Online.
-In addition to maps and layouts, an ArcGIS project includes connections to all the necessary items to complete the project.
+In addition to maps and layouts, an ArcGIS project includes connections to all necessary items to complete the project.
 You can connect to items such as the following:

 Once created, these connections are available in the Catalog pane and the catalog view.
 Establishing a set of connections provides the following advantages: